Home Energy Saving Tips

 - If you’re planning on getting new appliances, replace the old ones with Energy Star energy efficient appliances.
 These appliances run more efficiently and can reduce your home energy usage by up to 50%.

 - Replace old windows with high-performance windows that have a low U-value, low solar heat gain co-efficiency and an air leakage rating of 0.3 cubic feet per minute or less.

 - Conduct an at home energy assessment to determine if you have air leaks and the appropriate level of insulation.

-- Planting trees near your home will provide shade and reduce your cooling costs during the summer.
+- Plant trees near your home to provide shade and reduce your cooling costs during the warmer months of the year.

 1. Use the warm and cold water setting on your washer, which uses significantly less energy than hot water.

 2. Set your dryer to use low heat and remove the lint in the dryer filter after every run to improve efficiency.